- Using Intel® Cilk™ Plus Runtime on Android to multithread your application

-Preparing JNI calls is required for using Intel Cilk Plus. ‘libcilkrts.so’ library needs to be loaded from Java Code with following API call:
+Preparing JNI calls are required for using Intel Cilk Plus for all Android versions prior Android 4.3 (Jelly Bean MR2). ‘libcilkrts.so’ library needs to be loaded from Java Code with following API call:

 If your application depends on dynamic C++ implementation, then you need to load additional corresponding library besides libcilkrts.so:

 Profile-guided Optimization (PGO) improves application performance by reorganizing code layout to reduce instruction-cache problems, shrinking code size, and reducing branch mispredictions.
 PGO provides information to the compiler about areas of an application that are most frequently executed.
 By knowing these areas, the compiler is able to be more selective and specific in optimizing the application.

 Using PGO on Android requires some additional steps compared to the usage on other Operating System.

 1. Add the following options to the C flags in the jni/Android.mk file:

 LOCAL_CFLAGS:= -prof-gen -prof-dir /sdcard

 2. Add the WRITE_EXTERNAL_STORAGE permission to allow the application writing the PGO output to the sdcard folder.
 Add the following line to the AndroidManifest.xml file: